 The most obvious risk factor for gum disease is lack of proper oral hygiene.
 When your dentist tells you to brush and floss, they’re not kidding: if you don’t scrub food off your teeth, the plaque build-up will eventually harden into dental calculus (better known as tartar) in just a few days.
 Once tartar takes hold, it becomes so difficult to clean off that you can’t even do it without professional tools.

-You’ll want to get that tartar off, because if you don’t then any tartar that forms above the gum line will attract bacteria and put you at a much greater risk of developing gum disease.
+You’ll want to get that tartar off because if you don’t then any tartar that forms above the gum line will attract bacteria and put you at a much greater risk of developing gum disease.

 Even if you really are doing everything right, don’t think that checkups at the dentist are optional.
 The symptoms of periodontal disease are often unnoticeable, that is they’re unnoticeable until you have a real problem.
 A simple checkup at the dentist is all it takes to fix issues before they develop into much worse complications.

 Another obvious risk factor is smoking.
 Smoking irritates the soft tissues of the mouth.
-Constant irritations leads to inflammation, and constant inflammation can develop into some really nasty problems.
+Constant irritations lead to inflammation, and constant inflammation can develop into some really nasty problems.
 Here’s a quick stat that illustrates just how much smoking contributes to gum disease: even though only 18% of the US population smokes regularly, over 55% of those with periodontal disease are current smokers.

 Also, age: older people are more likely to be in a state of poor oral health.
 According to the CDC, 70% of people over the age of 65 suffer from some form of gum disease.